 If you have additional file format requirements, please specify them in the project's intake form or during the project discussions.

+If you like what you hear, you’ll then have the option to buy the release-ready final masters.
 To request a free test master, please upload your track using this form, and you’ll get a sample within 72 hours.

-If you want stem mastering, please use the contact form here and tell me about your project.
+Yes, we can do stem mastering for some projects.
+This is not a standard service and you should only ask for it if your mix has technical problems that need stems to fix.
+Stem mastering costs $120 per track for up to 6 stems.
+Each extra stem is $15 more.
+If you would like stem mastering, please use the contact form and tell us about your project.
 Here are a couple of blog posts that will guide you through the decision-making process of whether to opt for stem mastering or traditional stereo mastering.
 It covers the what, when, and how of stem mastering, including its benefits, ideal use cases, and the process involved.
-Here are the links to the full articles for a more detailed understanding:

 Stem Mastering: Decision-Making Guide